docpad/docpad/README.md

 You can write your website as a bunch of files, in whatever markup/language you want, with templates so you don't have to repeat yourself, and docpad will handle the rest.
 It's seriously never been this intuitively easy before - and we're really excited about that.

 ## Template engine?
 Markup?
-I'm confused...
-No problem!
+Walk me through it...

 1. Say you were to create the following website structure: